 - Do your humidity levels regularly reach over 50%?

 - Does your home have any leaks or standing water?

 - Are fuel-burning appliances fully vented to the outdoors?

 - Do you regularly cover and remove kitchen and food garbage?

-- Have had your home tested for radon?
+- Have you had your home tested for radon?

 - Do you regularly use pesticides?

 - Are paints or other chemicals stored inside?

 Many of these variables are in place in thousands of homes.
 For a professional estimate and expert advice on how to address the problem, call RPF Environmental.
 In the meantime, check out a few tips to get you started on a path to a healthier, better indoor experience.

 The following tips may help you lessen your indoor air pollution: